michaelb/sniprun/CONTRIBUTING.md

 Yeah cool but what _code_ goes inside?

 -> Inside, you must define a struct that implement the **Interpreter** trait.
-Have a look at existing implementations to get the idea.
+Have a look at existing implementations to get the idea, though some current interpreters use pretty advanced features of Sniprun that you may not want to deal with.
+Prefer looking at 'Bloc' level support interpreters for a smooth start.
 Make sure to respect the [conventions](#conventions).
-The "example.rs" interpreter is a good starting point.
+The "example.rs" interpreter is a good starting point, with more comments to help you understand what's happening.

 I just compiled, how do I test my code quickly?